bypschroeder/AutoPainter/README.md

 ```

 Enable the desired use case by uncommenting the relevant code within the run function of app.py.
-For example, to run the first use case, uncomment the following code:
+For example, to run the first use case, comment/uncomment the following code:
 ```python
 # Runs the first use case to draw dot to dot
 run_dot_to_dot()